dotnet-websharper/docs/content/ui/html.md

 title: Functional Reactive Programming and HTML
 ---

-WebSharper.UI is a library providing a novel, pragmatic and convenient approach to UI reactivity.
+WebSharper.UI is a library providing a novel, practical, and user-friendly approach to UI reactivity.
 It includes:

-* An [HTML library](#constructing-html) usable both from the server side and from the client side, which you can use to build HTML pages either by calling F# functions to create elements, or by instantiating template HTML files.
+* An [HTML library](#constructing-html) usable on both server and client sides, allowing you to build HTML pages either by calling F# functions to create elements or by using template HTML files.
-* A [reactive layer](reactive) for expressing user inputs and values computed from them as time-varying values.
-This approach is related to Functional Reactive Programming (FRP).
+* A [reactive layer](reactive) for expressing user inputs and values computed from them as time-varying values, related to Functional Reactive Programming (FRP).
   This reactive system integrates with the HTML library to create reactive documents.
-If you are familiar with Facebook React, then you will find some similarities with this approach: instead of explicitly inserting, modifying and removing DOM nodes, you return a value that represents a DOM tree based on inputs.
-The main difference is that these inputs are nodes of the reactive system, rather than a single state value associated with the component.
+  If familiar with React, you'll notice similarities: instead of explicitly inserting, modifying, or removing DOM nodes, you return a value representing a DOM tree based on inputs.
+  The main difference is that these inputs are nodes of the reactive system, not a single state value associated with the component.
 * Client-side [routing](routing) using the same endpoint type declaration as [WebSharper server-side routing](../core/routing).

 This page is an overview of the capabilities of WebSharper.UI.